paguiar/pro.pedroaguiar.net/content/about.md

 ## This site

-I very recently decided that I wanted to increase my online presence to allow me to achieve my medium and long-term goals.
+I very recently decided that I wanted to increase my professional online presence to allow me to achieve my medium and long-term goals.
 This site is the entrypoint, index and/or homepage of this presence;
 the first stop to which I will redirect people to whom I am interested in professionally-connecting with.